Insurance giants and startups alike are using blockchain technology to prevent insurance fraud, track medical records, file claims, and more.

 On a distributed ledger, insurers could record permanent transactions, with granular access controls to protect data security.
 Storing claims information on a shared ledger would help insurers collaborate and identify suspicious behavior across the ecosystem.

 Today, major insurers invest in data gathered from the public domain and from private companies in order to better predict and analyze fraudulent activities.
 Public data can be used to identify patterns of fraudulent behavior from previous transactions, but it’s often inconsistent due to the difficulty of sharing sensitive information between different organizations.
-Developing industry-wide fraud prevention is crippled by the constraints around sharing personally identifiable information — such as name, address, date of birth, etc.
+Developing industry-wide fraud prevention is crippled by the constraints around sharing personally identifiable information — such as name, address, and date of birth.

 Introducing blockchain technology to stop fraud would take an enormous level of coordination among insurers, but could be hugely beneficial in the long run.

 A blockchain-based effort to counter fraud could begin with the sharing of fraudulent claims to help identify patterns of bad behavior.
 That would give insurers 3 key benefits: